 If you love the sand and the sun, you're bound to love Sarasota.
 Here, travelers can choose from miles of pristine sugar-sand beaches in Longboat Key, Venice, Lido Key, Casey Key, and Siesta Key.

-For a fun family-friendly activity, consider booking a guided mangrove tunnel tour with Kayaking SRQ.
-Those who participate in the two-hour tour will explore the mangrove tunnels, learn about the environment, and — hopefully — spot a manatee or a dolphin ($50 adults; $40 kids 12 and under).
+For a fun, family-friendly activity, consider booking a guided mangrove tunnel tour with Kayaking SRQ.
+Those who participate in the two-hour tour will explore the mangrove tunnels, learn about the environment, and — hopefully — spot a manatee or a dolphin.

 Everyone from art enthusiasts to young children will appreciate The John and Mable Ringling Museum of Art.
 The museum is named for Ringling Bros.
 Circus owner and operator John Ringling, and his wife, Mable, who spent their winters in Sarasota.
 While you're here, take some time to stroll through the lush gardens, explore the Circus Museum, catch a show at the historic Asolo Theater, and admire the beauty of the Ringlings' 56-room mansion, Ca' d'Zan.

 Love to shop?
 Head to St. Armands Circle, which features over 130 restaurants, boutiques, art galleries, ice cream shops, and more.
-Afterwards, check out the St. Armands Statue Walk and view all 33 statues — several of which were purchased by John Ringling in the 1920s.
-The Sarasota Farmers Market features around 80 local vendors and takes place every Saturday in downtown.
+Afterward, check out the St. Armands Statue Walk and view all 33 statues — several of which were purchased by John Ringling in the 1920s.
+The Sarasota Farmers Market, which features around 80 local vendors, takes place every Saturday.

 Other local attractions include the Marie Selby Botanical Gardens (which features a children's rainforest garden), and the Mote Marine Laboratory & Aquarium (where you'll find a magnificent 135,000-gallon shark habitat).
 For more art and music, stop by some of Sarasota's many galleries; go to a show at one of the many theaters and performing arts venues; attend the ballet; and watch the orchestra play.